-If a site has been a hub for less than legal content for 10 years, it’s never because no one noticed.
+If a website has been a hub for less than legal content for 10 years, it’s never because no one noticed.

-Either RARBG is extremely smart, in which case it is unlikely that you would have heard of the name, or the site is a setup or “honeypot” to get you stuck.
+Either RARBG is extremely smart, in which case it is unlikely you would have heard the name, or it is a setup or “honeypot” to get you stuck.
 But, to quote Fight Club, we could be wrong.
 So, let’s take a look and see if it’s legit.

-When you first pull up the site, the first thing you notice, aside from the Hollywood movie stills, is that all of the ‘news’ on the left of the screen is old.
+When you pull up the site, the first thing you notice, if you ignore the Hollywood stills, is all the ‘news’ on the left of the screen is old.
 Like, really old.
-The site looks abandoned.
+The website looks abandoned.

-There are 4 things listed, and they are from 2013, 2015, and 2017.
-Unless these guys are just really, really busy pirating stuff, then that’s just a little bit odd for a site that is still getting 1.8 Million visitors a month.
+There are 4 things listed, all from 2013, 2015, and 2017.
+Unless these guys are just really, really busy pirating stuff, then that’s just a little bit odd for a torrent source still getting 1.8 Million visitors a month.
 Yes, 1.8 Million.

 So let’s overlook the obvious inconsistencies and check out RARBG!

 Yikes!
-The first menu item we clicked sends us off to a spam site.
-Total click bait scam.
-Now here’s where it gets interesting.
+The any menu item sends us off to spam sites.
+It looks like a total scam, but here’s where it gets interesting.

-When we go back, all of the menu links look like they go to click bait advertising.
-But, a second later they change to looking real.
-A few seconds later, and they are changed back to going to the advertiser.
+When we go back, all the menu links look like click bait advertising or as though you need proxies to unblock it.
+But, a second later it changes to looking real.
+A few seconds later, and it’s changed back to going to the advertiser.

 So, that’s the game.
-Click, go to the ad, go back really fast and click again to go to the real page.
+Go to the ad, then back really fast and click again to go to the real page.
 A genius and stupid idea to hide in plain sight, all at the same time!

-Let’s go with it and see where the site takes us, shall we?
+Let’s run with it and see where it takes us, shall we?

 Down the Rabbit Hole

-In a 3 letter category that I won’t name but is right next to YYY in the alphabet, we see recommended torrents that are all obvious Hollywood films.
+In a 3 letter category I won’t name but is right next to YYY in the alphabet, there are recommended torrents that are all obvious Hollywood films.
 We click on a text listing for something plain, boring, and not copyrighted.

-This time, there is no click bait, and RARBG sends us to the page about the file.
-This lists a bunch of video quality options for the totally not copyrighted video we clicked on, along with the size of each download and seeder/leecher numbers for the torrent.
+This time, there is no click bait, and RARBG sends us to the page about the movies.
+This lists a bunch of video options for the totally not copyrighted video we clicked on, along with the size of each download and seeder/leecher numbers for the torrent.

-There are stills of different frames from the video, and a block of text from a piracy group describing the release, which is really odd for something in the public domain.
+There are stills of different video frames, and a block of text by a piracy group describing the release, which is really odd for something in the public domain.

-Half afraid, I click on the download link for the torrent file.
-Bracing for pop-ups and malware, I just get the download prompt that should have come.
-So, that part helps.
+Half afraid, I try the download for the torrent.
+Bracing for pop-ups and malware, wishing I had turned on my VPN, and I just get the download prompt that should have come.
+So, this part helps.

 RARBG Works, I Think

-Although not as straightforward for downloading torrents as ExtraTorrent, it appears that RARBG is a valid Torrent site that specializes in movies.
+Although not as straightforward for downloading torrents as ExtraTorrent, it appears to be a valid Torrent site specializing in movies.

-If you get passed the initial full-screen pop-up ad that may or may not put malware on your system, the site appears to be fairly clean and safe.
-It also offers a good amount of information about each download, some of it appears to be from the piracy group that was the source of the file, and they have an array of quality options.
+If you get past the initial full-screen pop-up ad which may or may not put malware on your system, the sites appears to be fairly clean and safe.
+It also offers a good amount of information about each download, some of it appears to be by the piracy group that was the file source, and they have an array of quality options.

-It also appears that, after a few seconds, every link will send you to a pop-up ad again.
-So if you click on something and then close the pop-up ad really fast, then all of the links will work.
+It also appears, after a few seconds, every link will send you to a pop-up ad again.
+So if you select something and then close the pop-up ad really fast, then all links will work.

-You can even click on multiple links, but after a few seconds all of the links will revert to opening a pop-up ad, and you have to do the process again.
+You can even use multiple links, but after a few seconds all of them will revert to opening a pop-up ad, and you have to do the process again.

-This site has not gone under the radar, despite the ridiculous attempt at cloaking their links.
-Instead, it appears that they have been heavily targeted by anti-piracy groups.
+This sites have not gone under the radar, despite the ridiculous attempt at cloaking.
+Instead, it appears to have been heavily targeted by anti-piracy groups.

-Courts in Italy, Finland, and India have forced Internet providers to block the site.
+Courts in Italy, Finland, and India have forced Internet providers to block the sites.
 As chronicled by TorrentFreak, Italy’s Pirate Site Blocklist now includes hundreds of websites.

-The British government even has ISP’s send users threatening e-mails when they attempt to visit any one of a list of torrent sites.
+The British government even has ISP’s send users not using a VPN a threatening e-mails when there is an attempt to visit any one of a list of torrent sites.
 All users have to do is visit popular torrent sites, not actually pirate anything.

 Once again Facebook proved that they are not fighting for freedom of speech.